sentinel-energy/friendly_data/doc/intro.rst

-Our objectives are to develop a standard model and data specification through which the models in SENTINEL can be linked together, including inputs and outputs, and to classify the models according to this specification.

-The primary purpose of the interface framework is to allow data to flow between very different types of models, in a way that can be automated.
-This is challenging because not only do different models use different data formats, but also, metadata may or may not exist, and conventions on units or variable naming differ between different models and research communities.
+Our objective is to develop a standard through which models in the SENTINEL ecosystem can interact easily.
+To that goal, out approach is to build a framework that facilitates the flow of data between models in a way that can be automated.
+This is challenging because different models use different data formats, unit conventions, or variable naming schemes, etc.

 .. figure:: ecosystem.png
    :width: 90%